 13.00 – 13.45 What are the conditions for continued support to women’s rights, and what may such action look like?

-Jamila Afghani, Executive Director of Medica Afghanistan, president of the Afghan section of the International Women’s League for Peace and Freedom (WILPF)
+Jamila Afghani, President of the Afghan section of the International Women’s League for Peace and Freedom (WILPF)

 Najwa Alimi, Journalist and recipient of the Per Anger prize 2019